Sirinat National Park

 There are many activities available for tourists that include boat trips, scuba diving and kite surfing.
 Small businesses have cropped up around the beaches to take advantage of the tourists.
 The ocean is warm and makes for some of the best diving, scuba or snorkel, in the world over some of the most spectacular coral reefs.

 Sirinat National Park is not just about the beaches and forest and Mangrove Forest is well worth exploring.
 For avid birdwatchers, the Sirinat National Park is like heaven on earth and is teaming with many different and unusual birds that include chestnut capped bee-eaters, Black Collared Myna and Green Imperial Pigeon.
 Likewise, other flora and fauna fill the forests and a guided walk, although strangely quiet at times can be highly educational.

-Many of the major hotel chains are represented nearby the Sirinat National Park and the beaches and forests are never really overcrowded.
-The best time to visit is from November to April bit for people who tend to visit national parks the objective often goes beyond beaches, moonlight parties and scuba diving so any time of year will do.
+The best time to visit is from November to April bit for people who tend to visit national parks the objective often goes beyond beaches, moonlight parties and scuba diving so any time of year will be just fine.

 The Sirinat National Park is not free to enter and there is a charge of 100 Thai Baht for children and 200 Thai Baht for adults.
 The park is open from 6am until 6pm, 7 days a week.